pimatic/pimatic-mail/README.md

 =======================

-Send mails from pimatic actions.
-It uses [nodemailer](https://www.npmjs.org/package/nodemailer) and so supports all common mail transports.
+Provides an action handler to send mails from pimatic rules.
+It uses [nodemailer v0.7](https://github.com/andris9/Nodemailer/blob/0.7/README.md) which supports all common mail transports.

 Configuration
 -------------